isomerpages/moe-konghwasch/_information-hub/Edusave Character Award (ECHA).md

 <p>Student must be a Singapore citizen.</p>
 </li>
 <li>
-<p>Student must demonstrate good character and values in a consistent manner,
-and would serve as a role model for others.
+<p>Student must demonstrate <u>good character and values</u> in a <u>consistent manner, and would serve as a role model for others</u>.
 Students may be identified for the following types of qualities:
 <br>
 </p>
 </li>
 </ol>
-<p><strong>a.</strong> Qualities associated with any of the school values:
+<p><strong>a.</strong> Qualities associated with <u>any of the school values</u>:
 Students should preferably be nominated for termly Model Student at least once; and/or
-<br><strong>b.</strong> Demonstrate a high level of civic responsibility: Students
+<br><strong>b.</strong> Demonstrate a high level of <u>civic responsibility</u>:
-must demonstrate concerns about issues related to their community or issues faced by others.
-They could initiate simple action or play an active role to address these issues and demonstrate commitment to making a difference;
+Students must demonstrate concerns about issues related to their community or issues faced by others.
+They could initiate simple action or play an active role to address these issues and demonstrate commitment to making a difference; and/or
-and/or
-<br><strong>c.</strong> Qualities associated with resilience: Students who
+<br><strong>c.</strong> Qualities associated with <u>resilience</u>: Students
-persevere despite facing difficult circumstances (e.g. financial problems, health issues, family issues, peer resistance etc.) and manage to overcome the odds and still do commendably well in academic and non-academic domains.
+who persevere despite facing difficult circumstances (e.g. financial problems, health issues, family issues, peer resistance etc.) and manage to overcome the odds and still do commendably well in academic and non-academic domains.
 <br>